369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-single-variable/README.md

 #### How a supervised algorithm works

-We start with a traning set, like our traning set of house prices above, and we feed thatr to our learning algorithm.
+We start with a traning set, like our traning set of house prices above, and we feed that to our learning algorithm.
 It's then the job of the learning algorithm to output a function.
-Not the learning algorithm is usually denoted as 'h', which stands for hypothisis.
+Now, the learning algorithm is usually denoted as 'h', which stands for hypothisis.

-The job of the hypothesis is tio take as input, for instance the size of a house (x⁽ⁱ⁾), and tries to output the estimated value y⁽ⁱ⁾ of the corrisponding house.
+The job of the hypothesis is to take as input, for instance the size of a house (x⁽ⁱ⁾), and tries to output the estimated value y⁽ⁱ⁾ of the corrisponding house.

 So h is a function that maps x's to y's